alkuzad/python-global-constraints/README.md

 * niquists (depends on urllib3.future, added for faster resolution of niquists)
 * urllib3.future

-This list will be extended by packages that depend on the urlib3.future to provide faster resolution but it will work even with them, for example issuing:
+This list will be extended by packages that depend on the urlib3.future to provide faster resolution but it will work even without them, for example issuing:

 `pip install grafana-wtf<=0.19.1`